-- 7. If the court orders sealed the record of a defendant discharged pursuant to this section, the court shall send a copy of the order to each agency or officer named in the order.
-Each such agency or officer shall notify the court in writing of its compliance with the order. - Sec.
-20. A court may establish an appropriate program for the treatment of drug or alcohol use to which it may assign a defendant pursuant to NRS 174.032, 176.015, 176A.400, 453.336, 453.3363 or section 19 or 22 of this act.
+- 6. If the court orders sealed the record of a defendant discharged pursuant to this section, the court shall send a copy of the order to each agency or officer named in the order.
+Each such agency or officer shall notify the court in writing of its compliance with the order. - 7.
+As used in this section, "specialty court program" has the meaning ascribed to it in NRS 176A.500. - Sec.
+20. A court may establish an appropriate program for the treatment of drug or alcohol abuse to which it may assign a defendant pursuant to NRS 174.032, 176.015, 176A.400, 453.336, 453.3363 or section 19 or 22 of this act.
 The assignment must include the terms and conditions for successful completion of the program and provide for progress reports at intervals set by the court to ensure that the defendant is making satisfactory progress towards completion of the program. - Sec.
 21. 1.
 A justice court or a municipal court may, upon approval of the district court, transfer original jurisdiction to the district court of a case involving an eligible defendant. - 2.
-As used in this section, "eligible defendant" means a person who: - (a) Has not tendered a plea of guilty, guilty but mentally ill or nolo contendere to, or been found guilty or guilty but mentally ill of, an offense that is a misdemeanor; - (b) Has been diagnosed as having a substance use disorder after an in-person clinical assessment; and - (c) Would benefit from assignment to a program established pursuant to section 20 of this act. - Sec.
+As used in this section, "eligible defendant" means a person who: - (a) Has not tendered a plea of guilty, guilty but mentally ill or nolo contendere to, or been found guilty or guilty but mentally ill of, an offense that is a misdemeanor; - (b) Appears to suffer from a substance abuse disorder; and - (c) Would benefit from assignment to a program established pursuant to section 20 of this act. - Sec.
 22. 1.
-Except as otherwise provided in subparagraph (1) of paragraph (a) of subsection 3 of section 19 of this act, if a defendant who suffers from a substance use disorder or any co-occurring disorder tenders a plea of guilty, guilty but mentally ill or nolo contendere to, or is found guilty or guilty but mentally ill of, any offense for which the suspension of sentence or the granting of probation is not prohibited by statute, the court may: - (a) Without entering a judgment of conviction and with the consent of the defendant, suspend or defer further proceedings and place the defendant on probation upon terms and conditions that must include attendance and successful completion of a program established pursuant to section 20 of this act if the court determines that the defendant is eligible for participation in such a program; or substance use disorder or any co-occurring disorder:
+If a defendant who suffers from a substance abuse disorder tenders a plea of guilty, guilty but mentally ill or nolo contendere to, or is found guilty or guilty but mentally ill of, any offense for which the suspension of sentence or the granting of probation is not prohibited by statute, the court may, without entering a judgment of conviction and with the consent of the defendant, suspend or defer further proceedings and assign the defendant to treatment that must include attendance and successful completion of a program established pursuant to section 20 of this act if the court determines that the defendant is eligible for participation in such a program.